-Compared to April 2013, the average consumer price level in April 20141), rose by 0.7%.
-Prices of goods did not change, while prices of services grew by 2.6%.
-Compared to the previous 12 months, the average consumer price level over the last 12 months2), increased by 0.1%.
+Compared to June 2013, the average consumer price level in June 20141)rose by 0.7%.
+Prices of goods decreased by 0.2%, while prices of services grew by 2.9%.
+Compared to the previous 12 months, the average consumer price level over the last 12 months2) increased by 0.2%.

 (% over corresponding month of the previous year)

-During the year prices of communication services decreased by 2.6% due to drop in the prices of wireless telephone services and internet access provision services.
+During the year prices of communication services decreased by 2.0% due to drop in the prices of internet access provision services and telecommunication equipment.

-Among other consumption groups major price increases were recorded for maintenance charges in multi-occupied buildings and solid fuel.In its turn, prices of heat energy decreased.
+Among other consumption groups the largest price increase was recorded for maintenance charges in multi-occupied buildings, footwear, while prices of heat energy decreased.

-The greatest pressures on the consumer prices during the month were put by growth in prices of clothing and footwear, food, alcoholic beverages and tobacco, as well as by drop in the prices of transport goods and services.
+The greatest pressures on the consumer prices during the month were put by growth in prices of food and non-alcoholic beverages, transport, alcoholic beverages and tobacco, as well as by drop in the prices of clothing and footwear.

 Consumer price changes by commodity group, %